 The Million Dollar Courthouse in Carlinville proves interesting for its architecture and tales of corruption.

 Ask to see the scrapbook of Route 66 travelers and sample the fried chicken at The Ariston Cafe, open on Route 66 in Litchfield since 1935.
+Visit the Litchfield Museum and Route 66 Welcome Center to see Mother Road memorabilia.

 In Livingston, a 1940s schoolhouse contains The Pink Elephant Antique Mall, where you’ll find vintage clothing and furniture.
+You can't miss it—just look for the giant pink elephant outside.

 Thick pork chops and pie satisfy diners in the relaxed atmosphere of Weezy’s Route 66 Bar and Grill in Hamel.